 Lisa has always had a passion for animals and a fascination with natural sciences.
-She graduated from Monash University in 2006 with a Bachelor of Science (Zoology), and additionally completed a Cert IV Animal Technology in 2003.
-She has worked across the animal industry for almost 15 years, from animal attendant to dog groomer, from animal tech to Animal Sciences educator, and practically everything in between.
-She has also undertaken volunteer work at Melbourne Zoo, Healesville Sanctuary, Melbourne Aquarium and DSE.
-Lisa joined the Springvale team in 2015 as a Vet Nurse, and has a special interest in animal behaviour and bunnies.
-She lives with her two dogs: Ashwyn the Weimaraner, and Loki an Aussie Shepherd, two cats, Katana and Falchin, and Buddy the mini lop.
-Outside of work Lisa enjoys graphic design and art, cosplay, gaming and strength training.
+She graduated from Monash University with a Bachelor of Science (Zoology), holds a Certificate IV Animal Technology, and is completing her Certificate IV in Veterinary Nursing.
+She has worked across the animal industry for 18 years, from animal attendant to dog groomer, animal technician to teaching animal sciences at tertiary institutes, and practically everything in between.
+She has also undertaken volunteer work at Melbourne Zoo, Healesville Sanctuary, Melbourne Aquarium and the Department of Sustainability and Environment.
+Lisa joined the Springvale team in 2015 as a Veterinary Nurse, and has a special interest in animal behaviour.
+She lives with her three cats, Katana, Falchin, and Masamune, and her partner’s Wolfhound x Mastiff, Sorrow.
+Outside of the clinic Lisa is a freelance graphic designer and small business owner designing animal related art and enamel pins.

 Renee began her nursing career working in a large mixed animal practice in the Hunter Valley in NSW.
 It was here that she completed her training and qualified as a certificate IV Veterinary Nurse and a registered Microchip Implanter.
 Renee moved to Victoria in 2005 and worked for a short period at an Animal Emergency Centre, before joining the team at Springvale Animal Hospital in February 2006.
 Renee took on the Practice Manager role in 2009 and continues to nurse alongside her management duties.
 She lives on the Mornington Peninsula with her husband Adam and their three boys Quentin a bright bubbly little man born July 2012, Kane a very hyperactive Labrador cross, and Samson a Domestic Short-hair with a very independent attitude to life.